Albertus L. Meyers Bridge: Planning and development

 In 1911, the Lehigh Valley Transit Company in Allentown organized the Allentown Bridge Company for the sole purpose of "erecting, constructing and maintaining a bridge and approaches thereto over the Little Lehigh Creek."
 The bridge was designed by the engineering firm of Benjamin H. Davis and built by McArthur Brothers of New York City.

 Costing in excess of $500,000, (Note: equivalent to $ in adjusted for inflation) construction of the bridge lasted from July 1, 1912 to November 17, 1913 and required 29500 cuyd of concrete and 1,100,000 lb of metal reinforcing rods.
 The bridge spans the Little Lehigh Creek for a total length of 2,600'-0".
 It is an average of 38'-0" feet wide with two 16-0" travel lanes and two sidewalks.
 The main structure spanning Little Lehigh Creek consists of nine open-spandrel concrete deck arch spans, and there are eight closed-spandrel concrete deck arch approach spans.

 Opening

 Upon its November 17, 1913 opening, the bridge, then known as the Eighth Street Bridge, was the longest and highest concrete bridge in the world.

 From its opening until the 1950s, the structure operated as a toll bridge with an automobile toll of five cents.
+(It also had a narrow concrete pedestrian-walk on the east edge of the bridge with a small wooden box where pedestrians could deposit their toll.)